SvenSkoglund/BlackjackProject/README.md

 ## Stretch Goals Applied

 I added functionality to allow the player to make bets.
 The player starts with a wallet of $100, and is asked to make a 5 dollar minimum bet each round.
 If the player runs out of money, the game ends.
-If the player enters a wager that is larger than the balance in their wallet.
+If the player enters a wager that is larger than the balance in their wallet, they are told they cannot bet that much and are asked to make different bet.

 ## Known Issues